 Please note:

-Some webhooks can be configured on specific parts of your telephone number setup, for example if you have Virtual Receptionist (menu options) then you can set up webhooks for each option individually by navigating to those options settings.
+You can configure webhooks on specific parts of your telephone number setup.
+For example, if you have Virtual Receptionist, you can set up webhooks for each option individually by navigating to those options settings.

-Once the confirmation box appears everything will be set up and webhooks will start to be sent to your webhook URL as soon as applicable events happen to your telephone number.
+Once the confirmation box appears, the webhook is ready and will start to be sent to your webhook URL as soon as applicable events happen to your telephone number.

-We've also built authentication into our webhooks, in the form of a signed signature sent in the HTTP header, so you can verify the source and payload.
-While not required, it would be good practice to verify the signature prior to accepting the webhook.
+We've also built authentication into our webhooks, in the form of a signed signature sent in the HTTP header, this mean that the source and payload are verified.
+While not required, it would be good practice to verify the signature before accepting the webhook.
 The header in question will look like the following;

 Webhook-Signature : 098f6bcd4621d373cade4e832627b4f6098f6bcd4621d373cade4e832627b4f6

-We sign the body of the POST request with an HMAC SHA256 hex digest, using the secret for the Application which can be found in myTTNC.
-The secret can be found by clicking the edit button next to the appropriate webhook on the Applications page in myTTNC.
+We sign the body of the POST request with an HMAC SHA256 hex digest, using the Secret Key for the Application held in myTTNC.

 Webhooks for Inbound Calls

-Webhooks can be triggered whenever someone makes a call to your virtual telephone number or if you have it set it, when they select a Virtual Receptionist menu option.
+Webhooks can be triggered whenever someone makes a call to your virtual telephone number or if you have set it when they select a Virtual Receptionist menu option.
+This can be done by:

 You're now ready to receive webhooks.
-The following information outlines how the information will be sent to you, and details about what each field means in relation to the event.
+The following information outlines how the data will be sent to you and details about what each field means in relation to the event.

 JSON Payload (start of call & call progress)